-No other material events occurred subsequent to the financial year under review.
+There were no material events that occurred subsequent to the financial year under review.

 LIKELY DEVELOPMENTS AND EXPECTED RESULTS OF OPERATIONS

 Information about likely developments in the operations of the Group and the expected results of those operations in future financial years have not been included in this financial report as disclosure of the information would be likely to result in unreasonable prejudice to the Group.
 However, the Group will continue to pursue the increase in profitability of its Oliver's stores network during the next financial year.